sameer-goel/aws-machine-learning/10_QnA.md

 <img src="https://i.imgur.com/GHwOoVO.gif" height="300" />

 __Q.
 Scaling__
-In scaling (also called min-max scaling), you transform the data such that the features are within a specific range e.g. [0, 1].
+- In scaling (also called min-max scaling), you transform the data such that the features are within a specific range e.g. [0, 1].
 <img src="https://i.imgur.com/tpEqnnB.png" height="300" />

-__Q.
-PCA and t-SNE Automatic feature extraction__
+Q. PCA and t-SNE Automatic feature extraction
-PCA is for linear models
+- PCA is for linear models
-t-SNE for non-linear models
+- t-SNE for non-linear models

 Q. Stratified KFold?
 - Ensures each fold is a good representative of the whole.

 Q. Leave-one-out cross validation
 - for small datasets

+Q. Which aws service can transform data output to RecordIO-Protobuf
+- Apache Spark EMR Cluster.
+(Glue or Kinesis doesnot work)

 ## Questions on Training